nualagr/dargan-health-foods/README.md

 - Reduce a Product's 'Num in Stock' field in the database when an order has been processed.
-- Add 'Out of Stock' ribbons that will be automatically applied to products when the 'Num in Stock' field is reduced to zero.
+- Automatically apply 'Out of Stock' ribbons to products when the 'Num in Stock' field is reduced to zero.
+  With uncertain supply chains, automatic 'Out of Stock' labels and disabled purchasing buttons will be helpful to both customers and administrators alike so that customers can’t place an order that can’t be fulfilled.
 - Add a full checkout system with separate 'Shipping Address' and 'Billing Address' forms.
-- Add a 'Free Instore Pickup' option on the new 'Shipping Address' page.
+- Add a 'Free In-Store Pickup' option on the new 'Shipping Address' page.
 - Remove the 'ZIP Code' from the Stripe card input and attach the postal code to the customer's order using JavaScript.
 - Add more payment options, including 'Paypal' to improve